phuse-org/teal-enhancements/04_understanding_data_in_teal/understanding_data_in_teal.md

 **Learning Objective:** Master the creation and management of dataset relationships using `join_keys`.

 `join_keys` define how datasets relate to each other, which is crucial for:
-- Proper filtering across related datasets
+- Proper filtering across related datasets (coming back to the first example - filtering on the parent dataset filtered out entries in the child dataset as well!)
-- Correct data merging in modules
+- Correct data merging in modules (`join_key` are used by the modules to merge datasets together)
-- Maintaining data integrity in analysis

 ### What is the Purpose of `join_keys`?